HDMineFace/TheStanleyParablevr/README.md

   </p>
 </div>

+### All information is currently out of date and is the same as the original Portal2VR fork, this will eventually be updated.
 # ![Portal 2 icon](imgs/icon.jpg "Portal 2 icon") Portal 2 VR
 ### ~~Use this mod at your own risk of getting VAC banned.
 Use the -insecure launch option to help protect yourself.~~
 ### Apparently Portal 2 doesn't have VAC, but just to be safe you should still run the game with the `insecure` flag.